-Pooling of the blood in the lower extremities can be cause by prolonged periods of bedrest, especially after surgical procedure or illness.
-Bone fractures, stroke or heart attack scenarios, as well as long periods of immobility or activity increase the risk of blood clot development for some.
+Pooling of the blood in the lower extremities can be caused by prolonged periods of bed rest, especially after a surgical procedure or illness.
+Bone fractures, stroke, or heart attack scenarios, as well as long periods of immobility or activity, increase the risk of blood clot development for some.

 Signs and Symptoms of the DVT in the thigh

-Signs are visible, while symptoms are something that a patient might feel or express to a position.
-In some cases, development of the DVT is asymptomatic, meaning there are no symptoms present.
-In most cases however, the following are common:
+Signs are visible, while symptoms are something that a patient might feel or express in a position.
+In some cases, the development of the DVT is asymptomatic, meaning there is no symptoms present.
+In most cases, however, the following are common:

 - Swelling in the area